shanchih/automating-aws/README.md

 # automating-aws
-Repository for Automating AWS by Python
+Repository for Automating AWS by Python - test